 Early in 2020 the tariff environment has grown increasingly volatile - particularly in sectors including agriculture, energy, manufacturing and services.
 With new trade agreements just passed, in discussion or details being debated with trading partners in Europe, North and Central America, it is likely to be many months before they all are resolved.

-It’s useful to seek ways to mitigate the impact of higher input costs on your bottom line, and there are limited options to consider for obtaining tariff relief.
-Knowing what you can do legally and how to protect yourself against unscrupulous suppliers offering tariff reduction strategies can be essential to successfully navigating this new era of fluctuating tariffs.
+With the ongoing negotiations and uncertainty, it’s useful to seek ways to mitigate the potential impact of higher input costs on your bottom line.
+Though options are limited, it’s still advisable to consider trying to obtain tariff relief.
+Knowing what you can do legally and how to protect yourself against unscrupulous suppliers offering tariff reduction strategies can be essential to navigating this new era of fluctuating tariffs successfully.

 Opportunities for Tariff Relief